nlpnlpnlp/TaGR/data/README.md

 ### GloVe embeddings

-For the GloVe embeddings, you can use the 100-dimensional pretrained GloVe vectors as the word embeddings for node texts.
+For the GloVe embeddings, you can use the 100-dimensional pretrained GloVe vectors as the word embeddings for node features.

 ### DeBERTa4TaG embeddings